- As a $146 billion industry in Australia, franchises are a great investment option to begin your journey as an entrepreneur.

-Some of the things that signal a good franchisor:
+Some of the traits that signal a good franchisor are:

 - They have a well-established branding and trademarks

-- They have a unique selling points which have proven to work, especially in several countries
+- They have unique selling points which have proven to work, especially in several countries

 - They have highly effective operational processes

-- There’s considerable financial planning and accounting support
+- There is considerable financial planning and accounting support

 - You get centralised customer support provision

-- You get a brand-wide marketing to draw in new customers for the whole network
+- You get brand-wide marketing to draw in new customers for the whole network

 2. You must know what you’re bringing to the table